iamycy/iamycy.github.io/_posts/2025-06-27-unroll-ssm.md

   - differentiable IIR
   - scientific computing
   - pytorch
-  - state space model
+  - state-space model
 ---

-I recently came across a presentation by Andres Ezequiel Viso from GPU Audio at ADC 2022, which he talked about how they accelerate IIR filters on the GPU.
+I recently came across a presentation by Andres Ezequiel Viso from GPU Audio at ADC 2022, in which he talked about how they accelerate IIR filters on the GPU.
-The approach they make use of is instead of running sample-by-sample, they formulate the IIR filter as a state space model (SSM) and augment the transition matrix so each step processes multiple samples at once.
+The approach they use is to formulate the IIR filter as a state-space model (SSM) and augment the transition matrix so that each step processes multiple samples at once.
-The main speedup comes from the fact that GPU is really good at performing large matrix multiplications, and the SSM formulation allows us to take advantage of that.
+The primary speedup stems from the fact that GPUs are very good at performing large matrix multiplications, and the SSM formulation enables us to leverage this capability.

 <iframe width="1024px" height="576px"
 src="https://www.youtube.com/embed/UmYnoFo0Bb8?start=1356"
 allowfullscreen>
 </iframe><br>

-Speed up IIR filters while maintaining differentiability has always been my interest.
+Speeding up IIR filters while maintaining differentiability has always been my interest.
 The most recent method I worked on is from my recent [submission](https://arxiv.org/abs/2504.14735) to DAFx 25, where my co-author Ben proposed using parallel associative scan to speed up the recursion on the GPU.
-Nevertheless, since PyTorch does not have a built-in associative scan operator (compared to JAX), we have to implement custom kernels for it, which is non-trivial.
+Nevertheless, since PyTorch does not have a built-in associative scan operator (in contrast to JAX), we must implement custom kernels for it, which is non-trivial.
-It also requires that the filter has distinct poles so the state space transition matrix is diagonalisable.
+It also requires that the filter has distinct poles so that the state-space transition matrix is diagonalisable.
-The method that GPU Audio presented seems to be doable solely using PyTorch Python API and doesn't have the restrctions I mentioned, thus I decided to benchmark it and see how it performs.
+The method that GPU Audio presented appears to be feasible solely using the PyTorch Python API and doesn't have the restrictions I mentioned; thus, I decided to benchmark it and see how it performs.

 Since it's just a proof of concept, the filter I'm going to test is a **time-invariant all-pole IIR filter**, which is the minimal case of a recursive filter.
-This does let us to leverage some special optimisations that won't work on time-varying general IIR filters, but that won't affect the main idea I'm going to present here.
+This allows us to leverage some special optimisations that won't work with time-varying general IIR filters, but that won't affect the main idea I'm going to present here.

 ## Naive implementation of an all-pole IIR filter

-The difference equation of a \\(M\\)-th order all-pole IIR filter is given by:
+The difference equation of an \\(M\\)-th order all-pole IIR filter is given by:

 $$
 y[n] = x[n] -\sum_{m=1}^{M} a_m y[n-m].